TomasBoda/agent-lang/thesis.md

 ```
 In this way, the speed is set to 0 in the first step and is incremented by 1 in each following step, producing values 1, 2, 3, 4 and so on.

+###### 3.3.2.2.2 Property Dependency Cycle
 However, this is not the only use case of default property values.
 Suppose the following exaggerated example, where we have two properties, where each depends on the other.
 ```
 property a = b + 1;
 property b = a + 2;
 ```
 This example would throw an error, since there is a cycle in the property declarations.
-In order to fix this, we need to assign a default value to one of the properties, so that the interpreter knows which property will be evaluated first, so that the other property can calculate its value based on the first property.
+In order to fix this issue, we need to assign a default value to one of the properties, so that the interpreter knows which property will be evaluated first, so that the other property can calculate its value based on the first property.
 ```
 property a = b + 1;
 property b: 0 = a + 2;
 ```
 The above example would work, since at least one of the properties is initialised with a default value.
-This topic, however, concerns the topological sorting mechanism implemented in the AgentLang's interpreter, which will be explained later in this paper.
+This topic, however, concerns the topological sorting mechanism implemented in the AgentLang's interpreter, which will be explained later in this thesis.

 #### 3.3.3 Global Variables
 Apart from agent and property declarations, AgentLang supports the declaration of global variables which can be reused among all agent models as constant values.
 Global variables are always declared in the top-level program scope and the best practice is to declare them before all agent declarations.
+However, it is not necessary, since the AgentLang interpreter has a built-in mechanism for declaration reordering, so that the global variables are always evaluated before agent declarations.

 To declare a global variable, we use the following production rule.
 ```